toncenter/ton-wallet/readme.md

 Application based on web technologies and available as:
 - [Website (wallet.ton.org)](https://wallet.ton.org)
 - [Chrome extension (also available for any Chromium-based browser)](https://chrome.google.com/webstore/detail/ton-wallet/nphplpgoakhhjchkkhmiggakijnkhfnd)
+- Firefox Add-on (so far only manual build from source)
+- Safari extension (so far only manual build from source)

 ## Security